-USATF Director of Coaching
+USATF Director of Coaching (if applicable)

 10. How do I update my affiliation?

 To change your affiliation you will need to log into the Coaches Registry application system.
 You will be directed through the application process as you did when you first applied for the Coaches Registry.
-The system should recognize your previous background screen, but will prompt you to once again agree to the coaches code of conduct.
+The system should recognize your previous background screen, but may prompt you to once again agree to the coach’s code of conduct.
 Through this process you will have the option to update your contact information as well as your affiliation.
 Once complete, click submit and your affiliation will be updated.

 11. What is the USOC SafeSport course?

-The SafeSport course is an online training module put together by the USOC.
+The USOC SafeSport course is an online training module put together by the USOC.
 The course covers fourteen lesson areas that include, but are not limited to, sexual, physical and emotional misconduct; local and overnight travel; bullying and harassment.
 The training videos in total are approximately 90 minutes long and include four quizzes and a final exam.
 For more information on the SafeSport program click here.